 Jason Tobin

-Jason Tobin, credited in Chinese as To Jun Wai (杜俊緯), is a Hong Kong-British film and television actor, best known for his work in the lead role of Young Jun in the HBO MAX series Warrior.
+Jason Tobin (born 12 July 1975), credited in Chinese as To Jun Wai (Chinese: 杜俊緯 ) is a Hong Kong-British film and television actor.
+He is known for his role as Young Jun in the HBO MAX series Warrior.

 Tobin was born in Hong Kong, where he attended the King George V School in Kowloon.
 He also attended boarding schools in the UK.
-His father is English and his mother is Chinese.
-After graduating high school, he moved to Los Angeles to pursue an acting career.
+His father is English and his mother, a Chinese-Australian.
+After graduating from high school, he moved to Los Angeles, California to pursue an acting career.

-Tobin has appeared in over twenty films and television productions.
+Tobin has appeared in several films and television productions.
 His breakout film was Better Luck Tomorrow by Justin Lin, starring alongside Parry Shen, Sung Kang, Roger Fan and John Cho, which debuted at Sundance Festival.
-In New York Magazine, critic Bilge Ebiri described enjoying "...one crackerjack performance, in Jason Tobin’s unbridled portrayal of a hyper, horny, and confused brat."
+In New York Magazine, critic Bilge Ebiri described enjoying "...one cracker jack performance, in Jason Tobin’s unbridled portrayal of a hyper, horny, and confused brat."
 Featuring the adventures of four overachievers, the film is widely praised for breaking the model minority stereotype of Asian Americans on screen.
-17 years later, LA Times named it the best Asian American film of all time, as judged by 20 Asian American critics and curators.
+17 years later, Los Angeles Times named it the best Asian American film of all time after review by critics.

-He stars as the main character Eddy Tsai in the Asian American "serial killer" film Chink, directed by Stanley Yung, written by Koji Steven Sakai and produced by Quentin Lee.
-The film also stars Eugenia Yuan and Tzi Ma.
+He starred as the Eddy Tsai, the lead role in the Asian American "serial killer" film Chink, directed by Stanley Yung, written by Koji Steven Sakai and produced by Quentin Lee.
 For his performance in Chink (re-titled as #1 Serial Killer), Tobin won a "Best Actor" or "Breakout Performance for an Actor" award at the 2013 Los Angeles Asian Pacific Film Festival.[10][11]
-Tobin also received a "Best Actor - Dramatic" award at the 2015 Los Angeles Asian Pacific Film Festival for his performance in the film Jasmine (2015).
+He also received a "Best Actor - Dramatic" award at the 2015 Los Angeles Asian Pacific Film Festival for his performance in the film Jasmine (2015).

 In February 2021, Tobin was cast as William Pan in the Netflix film Fistful of Vengeance.[16]
 It was released on 17 February 2022.[17]